liamjosephnolan/liamjosephnolan.github.io/projects.md

 title: Projects
 show_collection: projects
 description: >
   I have spent a lot of time working on various side projects over the years.
-  Here you can find a collection of my favorites
+This is a collection of my favorites.
 no_groups: true
 ---